-Once you establish a clear understanding of the problem, you can start to explore the relevant data sources.
+Read this article when you want to start exploring available data sources, types, structures, and models.
 Exploring the data landscape is often an underestimated task.
 This is mainly because companies lack a good understanding of their data structure.

 When we scale up and start to use AI in more comprehensive applications, AI implementations often fail.
 For example, you may start to use AI to support your everyday decisions and assess complex data.